 Oregon is one of more than a dozen states participating this national Leap into Science network initiative.
 Our state leadership team organizations include: OregonASK, State Library of Oregon, and Oregon Center for Career Development.

-The four-year initiative is led by The Franklin Institute, the National Girls Collaborative Project, and the Institute for Learning Innovation, and will be evaluated by the Education Development Center, with support from the National Science Foundation.
+The four-year initiative is led by The Franklin Institute, the National Girls Collaborative Project, and the Institute for Learning Innovation, and is being evaluated by the Education Development Center, with support from the National Science Foundation.

 The program empowers educators to offer programs in community settings like libraries, museums, and out-of-school time programs to engage underserved audiences in accessible and familiar settings.
-This evidence-based program will be made available to a limited number of informal educators in Oregon through in-person trainings.
+This evidence-based program will be made available to informal educators in Oregon through OregonASK provided trainings.
 Funding for this project allows us to provide reduced cost resources through 2021.

 These virtual trainings are provided for free and if you meet the criteria, you can also get a kit of supplies for implementation.
 Eligible programs will receive a free kit of materials to support activities.
 Participants should work with youth ages 3-10 years old (or some portion of those ages), and agree to implement 2 youth ‘workshops’ and 1 family workshop using the supplies provided.

 Contact email@example.com if you are interested in training on Light & Shadows.

 Year 2 Completed Trainings

 - April 6th at Gilbert House Children’s Museum